Gabriel-0110/unifiedtech/README.md

 ### Environment Variables

-See `.env.example` for required & optional vars (Supabase, analytics, rate limiting, Dynamics Graph, email).
+See `.env.example` for required & optional vars (MongoDB for `/api/contact`, Supabase/Prisma, analytics, rate limiting, Dynamics Graph, email).

+For local dev, copy `.env.example` to `.env.local` and put _real secrets_ only in `.env.local`.
+For production, set secrets in your hosting provider (e.g., Vercel Project → Settings → Environment Variables).

 ### Supabase